avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

    (`http://genomesonline.org/ <http://genomesonline.org/>`_).
 #.
 Click on the yellow 'Enter GOLD' button in the centre of the
    webpage.
-On the subsequent page, it will give the number of ongoing bacterial, archaeal and eukaryotic genomes if you click on the buttons for 'Bacterial Ongoing Genomes', 'Archaeal Ongoing Genomes' or 'Eukaryotic Ongoing Genomes', respectively.
+On the subsequent page, it will give the number of ongoing bacterial, archaeal and eukaryotic genome sequencing projects.
 #.
 Click on the 'Bacterial Ongoing Genomes' link to see the list of
    ongoing bacterial genome sequencing projects.
+By default, just the first 100 projects, and the rest are listed on subsequent pages.
-In one of the columns of the page, this gives the university or institute that the genome was sequenced in.
+   In one of the columns
+   of the page, this gives the university or institute that the genome was sequenced in.
 Other columns give the taxonomic information for the organism, and links to the sequence data.
 #.
 Find the number of published genome sequencing projects.
 Go back
    one page, to the page with the 'Bacterial Ongoing Genomes' link.
-To find the number of completed bacterial, archaeal and eukaryotic genomes, click on 'Published Complete Genomes' the top left of the page.
+   You will see that this page also lists the number of complete published genomes.
+To see a list of these genomes, click on 'Complete Published Genomes'.
 This will bring up a page that gives the number of published genomes at the top of the page.
 In one column of the page, this gives the university or institute that the genome was sequenced in.